 Figure 11: Example of Dirty Modules

-If there are no dirty modules in the hardware configuration, PME will continue validate the rest of the project.
+If there are no dirty modules or modules with errors in the hardware configuration, PME will continue validate the rest of the project.
 This will speed up validation as not every module needs to be rebuilt.